U.S. SEC fines World Acceptance Corp $21.7 million for Mexican bribes

 By Pete Schroeder

-WASHINGTON, Aug 6 (Reuters) - The U.S. Securities and Exchange Commission announced Thursday that it had fined World Acceptance Corp WRLD.O, a consumer loan company, $21.7 million for paying bribes in Mexico.
+WASHINGTON, Aug 6 (Reuters) - The U.S. Securities and Exchange Commission announced on Thursday it had fined World Acceptance Corp WRLD.O, a consumer loan company, $21.7 million for paying bribes in Mexico.

 The SEC said in a statement that the company's Mexican subsidiary paid over $4 million in bribes to Mexican government and union officials in exchange for business lending to government employees.